Pyrrha-Platform/Pyrrha-Rules-Decision/README.md

 You can run this solution locally in docker as follows

 1. Set up environment variables in the `src/.env` file

-1. Install mariadb locally
+1. Install MariaDB locally

-   1. pull mariadb from dockerhub
+   1. pull MariaDB from DockerHub

       ```bash
       docker pull mariadb